Saint-Hyacinthe station

 The Saint-Hyacinthe station is a Via Rail station in Saint-Hyacinthe, Quebec, Canada.

 The station is staffed and is wheelchair-accessible.
 Several corridor Montreal-Quebec City trains and the long-distance Ocean stop here; the Montreal–Gaspé train was suspended in 2013.
 The station's business hours are from 7:00 am to 11:15 am (for morning travellers) and from 6:00 pm to 8:30 pm (for evening travelers); seven days a week.
 A bicycle box and a baggage room are special amenities found in this station.

 The rail station is completely accessible by public transportation.

+The current station building dates to 1900, but Grand Trunk Railway built the first Saint-Hyacinthe station in 1870 and again in 1872.